operator-framework/operator-sdk/doc/ansible/project_layout.md

-# Ansible Project Scaffolding Layout with Operator SDK
+# Project Scaffolding Layout for Operator SDK Ansible-based Operators

 After creating a new operator project using `operator-sdk new --type ansible`, the project directory has numerous generated folders and files.
 The following table describes a basic rundown of each generated file/directory.